 You might also like a regency-style home mixing styles and eras

-Their method clearly works, each room in this former vicarage is rich, warm and packed with layers of history.
-And despite the treasures at every turn, it’s the sort of place that encourages cosying up with dogs by the fire.
+Their method clearly works.
+Each room is rich, warm and filled with layers of history.
+And despite the treasures at every turn, it’s the sort of place that encourages cosying up with the dogs in front of the fire.
 It’s not stuffy or precious.
 Much like its inhabitants.